 What Are the Treatment Options for Abdominal Migraine?

 Treatment for abdominal migraines in children and teens includes rest, plenty of fluids, over-the-counter pain relievers and relaxation/behavioral therapy techniques.
 Treatment for abdominal migraines in adults and older children may include prescribed medications used for other forms of migraine, such as NSAIDs, anti-nausea medication and triptans if the attacks are infrequent.
 Frequent abdominal migraines are treated with the same preventive therapies used for other migraines, which is why working with a headache doctor can be the best choice for this abdominal condition.

 If you or your child is suffering from abdominal migraines, Diamond Headache Clinic is the logical choice for treatment.
 Our physicians understand migraines and their treatment well, and many of the treatments of traditional migraines apply to abdominal migraines.
-Our team is skilled at helping patients identify, track and eliminate triggers so they can live life free from the constant fear of another topside.
+Our team is skilled at helping patients identify, track and lessen triggers so they can live life free from the constant fear of another topside.
 Contact us today to schedule an appointment to discuss potential abdominal migraine treatment options that can bring relief to you or your child.